-Course Advisory: A minimum grade of C in either PHOT 029 (formerly 070) or PHOT 161
+Course Advisory: PHOT 029 (formerly 070)

 A short, hands-on course exploring strategies and techniques for making strong, evocative landscape and nature photographs.
 Techniques and equipment, composition and light, and historical and contemporary practice will be covered, as well as issues of race and representation in the genre of nature and landscape photography.
 Previous camera experience recommended.
 DSLR, mirrorless, or comparable camera is required.
 Computer capable of running Adobe software is required for online students.
 Department has some cameras and laptio for loan to students who cannot supply their own.